 Upon installation, I was not expecting any issues - but there were.

 Inside the single-wall design, there is a deep drop into the centre channel, which is to allow easier tyre installation, but the spoke heads also protrude into the rim channel.
-This left behind a bumpy surface and made it harder for the rim tape to stick.
+Zipp fit a rim strip and tape on top, designed to reduce the problem, although it still leaves a bumpy surface and the tape did not stick well.
 So out of the box, the rim tape failed, resulting in sealant pouring out through the spoke holes.
 Despite trying several tricks, such as using an inner tube to increase pressure on the tape, I had to return the wheels to Zipp for new tape to be installed.
 The wheelset also had a faulty Shimano HG cassette body that wouldn't accept a cassette, and that was also replaced.

 Despite the new rim tape, things were not perfect.
 Sealant still leaked through the spoke holes, although significantly less, but eventually sealed.
 The rim tape just didn't seem great - there were multiple air pockets, mostly caused by the raised spoke heads and the tape also suffered small rips in several locations.